mehtaharsh16/daniel.feldroy.com/posts/2022-03-11-pip-installing-dependencies-into-conda-envs.md

 (credible)
 ```

-## Step 3: Install Dependencies Using Pip
+## Step 3: Install Dependencies Using Pip Into a Conda Env

 Just like many any other virtual environments for Python, use pip to install/uninstall dependencies